iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 ## Conclusion

 As much as being an overnight success is the dream, it doesn't tend to happen like that in the real world.
 After a couple of years of hard work, it looks like a sustainable business is starting to get within reach — Cascable's progress looks remarkably similar to that of my (mostly) successful foray into indie development all the way back in 2005.
 In fact, Cascable is doing *better* than my old company was after the same time period, but back then I lived in my parents' house basically for free — Cascable has a much higher bar to reach in order to be considered "successful"!

+As always, feel free to get in touch with me [on Twitter](http://twitter.com/iKenndac).